 Wir freuen uns über langjährige Schulpartnerschafte mit Kinross High für Schüler und Schülerinnen der 8.
 Klasse.

-Seit 2014 bieted sich die Möglichkeit, im Rahmen eines sogenannten "home stay" amerikanische Jugendliche für vier Tage aufzunehmen - eine ideale Möglichkeit, ohne großen Aufwand Kontakte zu knüpfen, Englisch zu sprechen und aus erster Hand einen authentischen Einblick in die USA zu erfahren.
+Seit 2014 bietet sich die Möglichkeit, im Rahmen eines sogenannten "home stay" amerikanische Jugendliche für vier Tage aufzunehmen - eine ideale Möglichkeit, ohne großen Aufwand Kontakte zu knüpfen, Englisch zu sprechen und aus erster Hand einen authentischen Einblick in die USA zu erfahren.

 It was Kevin Ashton who came up with the idea of data exchange between machines in 1990.
 That’s the reason why the Internet of Things was able to get improved in the last two decades.